MicrosoftDocs/win32/desktop-src/stormgmt/addphysicaldisk-msft-storagepool.md

 *Usage* \[in\]
 </dt> <dd>

-Specifies how the physical disks will be used in the storage pool’s allocation policy.
+Specifies how the physical disks will be used in the storage pool s allocation policy.
 Storage pools are required to follow the assigned policy for a physical disk.

 <dl> <dt>